-Everyone has some form of tradition that is passed though generations of families, most of which we never bothering exploring.
+Everyone has some form of tradition that is passed through generations of families, most of which we never bothering exploring.

-Unfortunately as generations comes and goes so does our typical way of life, our cultural life style and any tradition we may know of today.
+Unfortunately, as generations come and go so does our typical way of life, our cultural lifestyle and any tradition we may know of today.
 Some of the traditions listed here are gone forever and will no longer be found on the entire island of Ireland.

 Old Traditions of Ireland

-A typical irish tradition is probably hundreds of years old and some still seen as a common tradition for many families.
-Below is some of the traditions we’ve covered.
+A typical Irish tradition is probably hundreds of years old and some still seen as a common tradition for many families.
+Below are some of the traditions we’ve covered.

 Irish Blessings, a thing of the past

 Ireland has dramatically changed over the years leaving behind some of the older traditions.
 One thing that is not as popular as it once was.
 Many of the Irish blessings that are a thing of the past in Ireland are still kept alive by people from all over the world.